AdobeDocs/workfront.zh-Hans/help/quicksilver/reports-and-dashboards/reports/creating-and-managing-reports/set-up-report-deliveries.md

    <li data-mc-conditions="QuicksilverOrClassic.Draft mode"> HTML</li>
    <li data-mc-conditions="QuicksilverOrClassic.Draft mode">PDF</li>
    <li data-mc-conditions="QuicksilverOrClassic.Draft mode">MS Excel</li>
-   <li data-mc-conditions="QuicksilverOrClassic.Draft mode">MS&nbsp;Excel (.xlsx)</li>
+   <li data-mc-conditions="QuicksilverOrClassic.Draft mode">MS Excel (.xlsx)</li>
    <li data-mc-conditions="QuicksilverOrClassic.Draft mode">TSV</li>
    </ul></li>
-   <li data-mc-conditions="QuicksilverOrClassic.Draft mode"><strong>Include Links:</strong>&nbsp;This option is available&nbsp;only when <strong>MS Excel</strong> is selected in the <strong>Format</strong> drop-down menu.
+   <li data-mc-conditions="QuicksilverOrClassic.Draft mode"><strong>Include Links:</strong> This option is available only when <strong>MS Excel</strong> is selected in the <strong>Format</strong> drop-down menu.
 When this option is enabled, any hyperlinks are included in the exported Excel document. <br>Documents that contain more than 65,000 links cannot be opened.
 If the exported document will contain more than 65,000 links, deselect this option.<br>This option is enabled by default.</li>
    </ul></li>
    -->

 <!--
-   <li value="4" data-mc-conditions="QuicksilverOrClassic.Draft mode">Click <strong>Send Now</strong>.<br> The report is sent to all users that you identified.<br> Or<br> Click <strong>Make Repeating Delivery</strong>&nbsp;if you want to set up&nbsp;a scheduled delivery with this same information, then complete the additional information regarding the frequency of when the report is sent.</li>
+   <li value="4" data-mc-conditions="QuicksilverOrClassic.Draft mode">Click <strong>Send Now</strong>.<br> The report is sent to all users that you identified.<br> Or<br> Click <strong>Make Repeating Delivery</strong> if you want to set up a scheduled delivery with this same information, then complete the additional information regarding the frequency of when the report is sent.</li>
    -->